zacharygriffee/bring-your-own-storage-utilities/readme.md

 - [Svelte](https://svelte.dev/) plugin to compile .svelte files from browser for sources in the browser.
 - [Terser](https://terser.org/) plugin for rollup that works in browser

-> It is on the todo list to separate deploy from the 'all' import bundle.
+> `deploy` is not included in the main import.
+If you want to use the `deploy`, you have to import it separately.

-> It may be necessary in the future to import deploy separately due to its size.
+> Tests in-browser are disabled for `deploy` due to wasm bundling issues.
+Most functions that don't depend on rollup
+> still work in-browser via `deploy`.
+These tests work fine on node.
 ---

 ## Todo